mau-network/mau/README.md

 The solution we are aiming for should:

-- Small set of core concepts
+- Have a small set of core concepts
 - Works well with the current web
 - Uses filesystem structure as a data storage
 - Allows the user to switch clients without losing their data